rca(1) General Commands Manual rca(1)

 rca will normally exit with status 0 or 1.
 To satisfy normal

-shell boolean logic semantics, the exit status will be 0 if the
+shell boolean logic semantics, the exit status is 0 if the top of

-top of stack is non-zero, and 1 if the top of stack is 0.
-A
+stack is non-zero, and 1 if the top of stack is 0.
+A normal exit

-normal exit with an empty stack causes an exit status of 2.
+with an empty stack causes an exit status of 2.
+Unrecoverable

-cause an exit status of 3.
-Errors resulting from user input
+status of 3.
+Errors resulting from user input (parsing errors,

-(parsing errors, empty stack, data conversion warnings) are non-
+empty stack, data conversion warnings) are non-fatal unless the

-fatal unless the errorexit toggle has been set.
-In that case,
+errorexit toggle has been set.
+In that case, those warnings and

-those warnings and errors will cause exit status of 4.
-This can
+errors will cause an exit status of 4.
+This can be useful when

 SHELL SUPPORT